null

 What is a silver quarter?

 A silver quarter is a United States quarter that was made primarily of silver.
-Up until 1964, U.S. quarters were composed of 90% silver and 10% copper.
+Up until 1964, U.S. silver quarters were composed of 90% silver and 10% copper.

 Which quarters are made of silver?